stoth68000/libklsmpte2064/README.md

 Functions exist to pass video frames into the framework, then have the fingerprints encapsulated into "containers".
 The user is responsible for disributing these.
 The standard SMPTE 2064-2 describes how to do this.

+For audio support, the framework support stereo planar signed 16bit 48KHz only.

 Beyond this Readme.MD file, API level documentation can be generated via Doxygen (see "Making Documentation" section below).